GustawLongfors/AND1-Assignment/README.md

 MoSCoW Requirements

 The Project must include :
- - A functional chess game (main menu, chess view, chess logic)
+ - A functional chess game (main menu, chess view, majority of chess logic)

 The Project should include :
-- A matchmaking system via Firebase
+- A matchmaking system via Firebase (dia via lobbies)
-- A fast chess gamemode
+- Functional Checkers

 The Project could include :
+Chess:
  - Check-Mate etc solvers
  - Pat (probably wont tho)
+ - Castleing logic with firebase support (this is a clownfiesta tbh)

+Checkers:
+ - Double take logic
+ - Checkers -> specific graphics

+Multiplayer :
+- Full fledged lobby and player system
+- Google Authentication

+General:
+- Background Music
+- Sounds for moving pieces

 The Project wont include :
   - An ELO system
+  - Finished netowrking because firebase is awful for this instead of a dedicated server or P2P matchamking